-Coronavirus: More than 80 of care home residents vaccinated says Jeane Freeman as she sets out vaccine plan for Scotland
+Coronavirus: More than 80 per cent of care home residents vaccinated says Jeane Freeman as she sets out vaccine plan for Scotland

 SCOTLAND will be vaccinating 400,000 people a week against Covid by the end of February, the Health Secretary has said.

-Jeane Freeman told MSPs Scotland 365,000 doses of the Pfizer-BioNTech and Oxford-AstraZeneca vaccine have so far arrived in Scotland, with 155,025 Pfizer vaccines and 42,100 Oxford vaccines in storage or transit.
+Jeane Freeman told MSPs that 365,000 doses of the Pfizer-BioNTech and Oxford-AstraZeneca vaccine have so far arrived in Scotland, with 155,025 Pfizer vaccines and 42,100 Oxford vaccines in storage or transit.

-She confirmed that 191,965 people have so far received their first dose of a Covid vaccine, just under 3000 people have had a second dose before the timescales switched from three to 12 week lags.
+She confirmed that 191,965 people have so far received their first dose of a Covid vaccine, and just under 3000 people have had a second dose before the timescales switched from three to 12 week lags.

 READ MORE: Advice against vaccinating in outbreak-hit care homes dropped